 At first glance, the contradictory demands and expectations of Russian consumers can seem daunting.
 But winning their trust – and their family’s – can reap huge rewards, as Russians are known for their brand loyalty.
 Here’s how to cultivate a successful brand identity in Russia.

 RUSSIAN CONSUMERS AT HOME: KEY CHARACTERISTICS

 1. Culture of saving and spending

 Russians are not savers.
 On average, they spend around 80% of their income (source: Santander) and do not trust the bank to look after their hard-earned cash.
-The more long-lasting and valuable a product is, the more appealing it will be to Russian consumers.
+The more durable and valuable a product is, the more appealing it will be to Russian consumers.

 As a result, shopping in Russia is focused on needs rather than desires in a much greater way than in more affluent economies – only 16% of Russians consider shopping an enjoyable experience, 10% less than the global average (source: Santander).
 Spending power is relatively low for many consumers, so the concept of ‘retail therapy’ is often unattainable.
 Instead, consumers are looking to maximize their investment.
-As such, international brands need to market themselves in terms of reliability and value.
+Therefore, international brands need to market themselves in terms of reliability and value.

 2. Post-crash economics

 Key lesson: For international brands, the challenge is how to make a profit without scaring consumers away.
-Present your brand as a wise investment and/or a worthwhile luxury lifestyle component.
-The sweet spot for success in Russia is shiny but cost effective.
+Present your brand as a wise investment and/or a worthwhile luxury lifestyle component, and you’ll appeal to their needs.

 3. Brand loyalty

 4. Family values

-A key point to note when marketing to Russians is the influence of the family on purchasing decisions.
+When marketing to Russians, it’s important to consider family influence on Russian consumers’ purchasing decisions.
 Just over 50% of Russian consumers regularly shop for their entire family (8% more than the global average), and in contrast, just a third shop for only themselves.
 The family unit still has a powerful effect on buying habits in Russia.

 5. Personalized service

 Finally, Russians like to be able to speak to someone when making purchases online to reduce the risk of being scammed.
-Communication between sellers and buyers is commonplace in Russia.
-As a result, contact centers are a must, and supplying active phone numbers and web chats will go a long way to inspire all-important customer confidence.
+Communication between sellers and buyers is crucial and commonplace in Russia.
+As a result, contact centers are a must, and supplying active phone numbers and web chats will grow your customers’ confidence.